thisisnotahuman/thisisnotahuman.github.io/_pages/about.md

 I am currently a master's student in Data Science at New York University.

-I am interested in Multimodal Representation Learning, Continual Learning, Embodied AI, Robot Learning (Reinforcement & Imitation Learning).
+I am interested in Multimodal Representation Learning, Continual Learning, Embodied AI and Robot Learning (Reinforcement & Imitation Learning).

 I like gaming 🎮, badminton 🏸, and rock climbing 🧗‍♂️.